 No. Neither a therapist, nor a psychologist are allowed to prescribe medication.
 Only a psychiatrist, psychiatric nurse, or general medical doctor can prescribe medication.
-However, according to the American Psychological Association, there are five states where state law allows psychologists to prescribe medications: New Mexico, Iowa, Idaho, Illinois, and Louisiana.
+However, according to the American Psychological Association, there are five states where state law allows psychologists to prescribe medications.
+These states are: New Mexico, Iowa, Idaho, Illinois, and Louisiana.

 What are the types of therapies provided by our therapist in San Antonio?

 Valiant Mental Health offers a variety of services that address a vast range of mental health issues.
 We provide therapy also known as psychotherapy for families, couples or individuals.
 Below there are types of empirically supported treatments provided by our therapist:

 1. Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is a structured, time-limited treatment for various psychological disorders, such as depression and anxiety, that has proven effective across numerous research trials.
 Therapist and patients work together to identify and alter unhealthy thoughts and behavioral patterns to provide relief of symptoms.

 Prolonged Exposure (PE) is a treatment specifically designed to effectively and efficiently treat Post-Traumatic Stress Disorder (PTSD).
 PE has a proven effectiveness in the treatment of PTSD due to combat exposure, sexual assault, and other traumatic experiences.
 The patient and psychologist work together to gradually approach trauma-related memories, feelings, and situations to provide relief from symptoms and improve functioning.